aghie/hpac/README.md

 - `--url` The text file containing the URLs to crawl (e.g. `resources/hpac_urls.txt`).
 - `--log` The path file to log the URLs that could not be retrieved due to some issue.

-According to https://github.com/smilli/fanfiction, the rate limit is set in order to comply with the fanfiction.net terms of service:
+Similar to https://github.com/smilli/fanfiction, the rate limit is set in order to comply with the fanfiction.net terms of service:

 > E. You agree not to use or launch any automated system, including without limitation, "robots," "spiders," or "offline readers," that accesses the Website in a manner that sends more request messages to the FanFiction.Net servers in a given period of time than a human can reasonably produce in the same period by using a conventional on-line web browser.